ocadotechnology/test-arranger/README.md

     public TimeRange(LocalDateTime start, LocalDateTime end) {
         ...
 ```
-It is quite challenging to come up with a series of refactoring that transform the old version to the new one without breaking all dependant tests.
+It is quite challenging to come up with a series of refactoring that transforms the old version to the new one without breaking all dependent tests.
-More likely is scenario where the tests are adjusted to new API of the class one by one.
+More likely is a scenario where the tests are adjusted to the new API of the class one by one.
-Which means a lot of not exactly exciting work with many questions regarding the desired value of duration (should I carefully convert it to the ```end``` of LocalDateTime type or was it just a convenient random value).
+This means a lot of not exactly exciting work with many questions regarding the desired value of duration (should I carefully convert it to the ```end``` of LocalDateTime type or was it just a convenient random value).
 The life would be much easier with Test Arranger.
 When in all places requiring just not null ```TimeRange``` we have ```Arranger.some(TimeRange.class)```, it is as good for the new version of ```TimeRange``` as it was for the old one.
 That leaves us with those few cases requiring not random ```TimeRange```, but as we already use Test Arranger to reveal test intention, in each case we exactly know what value should be used for the ```TimeRange```.